splitrb/split/README.md

 end
 ```

 By default, cookies will expire in 1 year.
-To change that, set the `persistence_cookie_length` in the configuration.
+To change that, set the `persistence_cookie_length` in the configuration (unit of time in seconds).

 ```ruby
 Split.configure do |config|